carlmontanari/scrapli/README.md

    adapt to any other network-y type CLI by virtue of flexible prompt finding and easily modifiable on connect
     functions.
 - Question: Is this easy to use?
   - Answer: Yep!
-The "native" usage is pretty straight forward -- the thing to remember is that it doesn't do "things " for you like Netmiko does for example, so its a lot more like Paramiko in that regard this just means that you need to disable paging yourself (or pass an `on_connect` callable to do so), handle privilege modes and things like that.
-That said you can use one of the available drivers to have a more Netmiko-like experience -OR- write your own driver as this has been built with the thought of being easily extended.
+The base usage with `Scrape` is pretty straight forward -- the thing to remember is that it doesn't do "things" for you like Netmiko does for example, so its a lot more like Paramiko in that regard this just means that you need to disable paging yourself (or pass an `on_open` callable to do so), handle privilege modes and things like that.
+That said you can use one of the available drivers to have a more Netmiko-like experience -OR
+     - write your own driver as this has been built with the thought of being easily extended.
 - Why do I get a "conn (or your object name here) has no attribute channel" exception?
   - Answer: Connection objects do not "auto open", and the channel attribute is not assigned until opening the connection.
 Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel